rjindael/bigworld/README.md

 Checklist of things I want to do of varying complexity, in no particular order:

-- [x] Get a basic GL app working (using glad+glfw)
+- [x] Get a basic GL app working (using glad + SDL2)
+- [ ] Abstract a basic OpenGL rendering engine
 - [ ] Get basic 3D rendering working (using cglm)
 - [ ] Finish LearnOpenGL tutorial and whatever else
 - [ ] Mess with boolean operations for sculpting 3D meshes
-- [ ] Experiment with shaders (I don't really understand geometry shaders just yet)
+- [ ] Experiment with shaders
 - [ ] Shadow mapping
 - [ ] Shadow volumes that are then stenciled (and get this working with a vertex or geometry shader)
-- [ ] Post processing effects (MSAA, SSAA, FXAA, Bloom, Color correction, Blurring, Sun rays)
+- [ ] Post processing effects (MSAA, SSAA, FXAA, bloom, color correction, blurring, sunrays)
 - [ ] PBR materials
 - [ ] Atmospheric effects (God rays, clouds, fog, haze, glare)
 - [ ] Have a nice shader development pipeline, since I realize shaders get more complex as visual effects become more varied
 - [ ] Eventually migrate over to SDL2 and start processing inputs from KB+M and a gamepad
 - [ ] Experiment with getting this on Linux and Android and WASM (GL ES)
-- [ ] Experiment with 3D audio (SoLoud)
+- [ ] Experiment with 3D audio with irrKlang
 - [ ] Experiment with particles, soft particles, whatever else
 - [ ] Ambient occlusion with a fragment shader (SSAO/HBAO)
 - [ ] High refresh rate rendering
-- [ ] 3D Camera controls :D
+- [ ] 3D camera controls
-- [ ] Physics with BulletPhysics
+- [ ] Basic physics with BulletPhysics
 - [ ] libsm64 support

 ## Resources

-Some resources that I have found useful.
+Resources I have collected that I have found useful:

 **High level info:**